-As a child, how many times have you been told to wash the dirt off your hands because it might make you sick?
-Now what if I told you that eating dirt actually has tons of benefits – will you consider?
+When you were a child, how often have you been told to wash the dirt off your hands because it might make you sick?
+Now, what if I told you that eating dirt actually has tons of benefits – will you consider it?
 Geophagy, often occurring in preindustrial or rural communities and among some animal species, is a practice of eating soil or other substrates like clay or chalk.
-It may be frowned upon and considered an abnormal behavior but there is actually a plausible explanation for that.
+It may be frowned upon and considered an abnormal behavior, but there is actually a plausible explanation for that.
 Moreover, I’m not really talking about ingesting any random earth within your reach.
-I’d like to share with you the health benefits of bentonite, a healing clay.
+I want to share with you the health benefits of bentonite, a healing clay.

 What is Bentonite Clay?

-Bentonite is a type of clay with high concentration of minerals like calcium, sodium, magnesium, iron, silica, and potassium.
+Bentonite is a clay with a high concentration of minerals like calcium, sodium, magnesium, iron, silica, and potassium.
 For centuries, it has been used by indigenous cultures to address common health issues like diarrhea, flu, fever, and colds.
-Externally, it is popularly used as a facial mask but it can also be a very valuable shampoo and toothpaste component.
+Externally, it is popularly used as a facial mask, but it can also be a very valuable shampoo and toothpaste component.

-The name bentonite was derived from Fort Benton in Wyoming, where it is found in abundance.
+The name bentonite was derived from Fort Benton in Wyoming where it is found in abundance.
 Bentonite clay is commonly composed of the mineral montmorillonite, a type of aged volcano ash.
-It is gray or cream in color, with very fine consistency, and odorless.
+It is gray or cream, with very fine consistency, and odorless.
 It is not soluble but it can absorb water as much as 12 times its volume.

 Commercially, bentonite clay is available in powder, gel, and capsule forms.

 Ways to Use Bentonite Clay

 Bentonite Clay can be used internally and externally as: